-As a Ground Support Equipment (GSE) Technician you’ll be a member of the ground crew, responsible for maintaining the ground-based mechanical equipment required to support RNZAF aircraft.
-Your duties will include the routine maintenance of a range of specialist heavy vehicles and small engine equipment, all of which support flying operations.
+As a GSE Technician you’ll be a member of the ground crew, responsible for maintaining the ground-based equipment required to support military air operations, including keeping a tented camp on overseas operations running.
+Your duties will include the routine maintenance and repair of a large range of specialist military equipment.

 Job on base

-GSE Technicians are specifically responsible for the repair and maintenance of all the Air Force’s specialist vehicles.
-You’ll be involved in the daily maintenance, fault identification and rectification of a wide range of vehicles, with special emphasis on heavy vehicles such as fire engines, forklift trucks and aircraft tugs.
+GSE Technicians are responsible for the repair and maintenance of all of the Air Force’s specialist vehicles.
+You’ll be involved in the daily maintenance, fault diagnosis and rectification of a wide range of vehicles, including military aircraft loaders, aircraft tractors, refuelling and airport crash/fire trucks.

 GROUND SUPPORT EQUIPMENT

-Aircraft ground support equipment encompasses all equipment required to carry out aircraft maintenance activities and to support flying operations.
-This equipment typically includes ground power units, hydraulic rigs, aircraft loading devices.
-It also includes a wide range of small engine equipment such as refuelling equipment, ground power units, hydraulic rigs and hoists.
-As a member of the GSE Technician team you’ll be responsible for the maintenance and repair of this specialised equipment.
+Aircraft ground support equipment encompasses all equipment required to carry out aircraft maintenance activities in support of military flying operations.
+This equipment typically includes ground power units, hydraulic machines, and lifting equipment.

 Job on deployment

-Our aircraft do deploy overseas in remote locations and when they do they need Ground Support Equipment to continue to operate.
-The deployed camp itself also needs Ground Support Equipment such as generators to function.
-As a GSE technician you may be required to serve overseas to maintain this equipment on site.
-This is a crucial, hands-on role that provides great experiences at home and abroad.
+Our aircraft deploy overseas in remote locations and, when they do they need Ground Support Equipment to continue to operate.
+A deployed camp also needs equipment such as generators, electricity distribution, and water treatment equipment to function.
+As a GSE technician you will serve overseas to maintain this equipment on site.
+This is a crucial, hands-on role that supports military air operations, and provides great experiences at home and abroad.

 I like getting to use my head and nutt things out.
 It’s quite rewarding to figure something out.